What started as a seedling dream

 Kylie Ayn Yockey is a queer southern creative with a BA in Creative Writing & Literature.
 Her work has been published or is forthcoming in Glyph Magazine, Meow Meow Pow Pow Lit, Night Music Journal, Gravitas, The Stray Branch, and Ordinary Madness.
-She has edited for Glyph and The Louisville Review, and is also a managing editor for Ink & Voices.
+She has edited for Glyph, The Louisville Review, and Ink & Voices.

 Madeleine Sardina is a writer of all things weird and magical.
 She’s been published in Psychopomp Magazine, Entropy, 45th Parallel, and elsewhere.
 She is a former editor of Santa Fe University of Art and Design’s literary magazine Glyph, assistant editor of Psychopomp Magazine, and fiction editor of Blood Tree Literature.
 She can be found in blurry photographs in the forests of northern Oregon or online as